 - Artificial Skin.
 Wistar scientists have pioneered the use of three-dimensional cell cultures they refer to as “artificial skin”—a reconstruction of the complex ecosystem of different cells types found in skin.
 At the Melanoma Research Center, Wistar researchers use the artificial skin to study the genetics of melanoma and as a test bed for new drugs and combination therapies.

 - Baseball.
-America’s favorite pastime is a sunny day at the ballpark, so what better place for melanoma awareness than a bright spring day at Citizen’s Bank Park, where the world’s greatest baseball team, the Philadelphia Phillies meets up with the Colorado Rockies.
+America’s favorite pastime is a sunny day at the ballpark, so what better place for melanoma awareness than a bright spring day at Citizen’s Bank Park, where the world’s greatest baseball team, the Philadelphia Phillies meets up with the Atlanta Braves.

 The Wistar Institute Melanoma Awareness Day at Citizen’s Bank Park on Sunday, May 22nd!

 Meet Wistar scientists at the main gates, and all guests will receive a free visor!
 For more details and to purchase tickets visit Wistar.org/melanoma.

 A portion of ticket sales made through our link directly goes to Wistar melanoma research.
 Click here to purchase your tickets today.